japa/japa.dev/content/runner/runner-config.md

+---
+title: Runner config
+description: Reference to the configuration options accepted by the Japa runner
+ogImage: runner-config.jpeg
+---

 # Runner config

-The `configure` method call configures the tests runner within the `bin/test.js` file.
+The `configure` method configures the tests runner within the `bin/test.js` file.
 The method accepts an object of configuration values.

 You can either hardcode all the values or compute them dynamically.
 In the following example, we use the `processCliArgs` method to process the command-line flags and merge them with a handwritten object.